Home

 Computer Memory Requirements for a Server

-A server needs more memory if there is disk swapping.
+A server needs more memory especially if there is disk swapping.

 Final Thoughts

-Do not mix different types of computer memory modules.
-For example, do not mix SDRAM with DDR SDRAM, etc.
+Do not mix different types of memory modules.
+For example, do not mix SDRAM with DDR SDRAM, etc. Modules of a higher group are not backward compatible.
+This feature of differentiating memory types is secured by assigning different pin configurations to the different memory types.

 Click here to learn to install computer memory